nanobox-io/nanobox-docs/source/app-management/platform-components.html.md

 ***Under the Hood:*** [*Mist*](https://github.com/nanopack/mist)

 ##  Warehouse
-The warehouse is a storage component that houses files and data required for Nanobox apps.
+The warehouse is a storage component that houses files and data required for apps.
 This includes code builds and data backups.

 ***Under the Hood:*** [*Hoarder*](https://github.com/nanopack/hoarder)